vamsimokari/Erlang-For-Beginners/README.md

 # self-learning

-Find the code for Erlang modules  for quic review
+Find the code for Erlang modules for beginners